 '''

-var p = new ubyte(40)
+var ptr = new ubyte(40)

-if p then
+if ptr then

 '' do stuff with the allocated memory

 ...

 '' now free it (this is optional)

-delete p
+delete ptr

 else

 print "not enough memory"

 endif

 '''

 The memory allocated by new is managed by the garbage collector, so it will be reclaimed when all references to it have been removed.
 One may also explicitly free it with delete.